-Our first question is whether there are differences between Chinese human subjects reported in Chinese journals and in large-scale international collaborative projects.
+For our first question, whether there are differences between Chinese human subjects reported in Chinese journals and in large-scale international collaborative projects, we will first visualize the proportion of the reported information of subjects and, then, we will compare subjects from Chinese psychology journals and Chinese subjects from the international collaborative projects with regard to sex, age, and, if possible, geographical distribution.
 Given that studies from Chinese psychological journals may have different target populations as compared to international collaborative projects, we compare samples from studies that share the same target population.
 More specifically, only if articles from Chinese psychological journals and international collaborative projects targeted the general population (inferred or stated Chinese population or humans), we will compare their sample characteristics.
 In the same vein, samples from other shared target populations by both Chinese psychological journal articles and international collaborative projects, e.g., adolescents, will also be compared.